DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - VPN requires internet and does not unfold source ip
 - VPC Peering does not block anything
 - Public VIF - AWS Direct Connect public VIFs allow you to connect to the `AWS public endpoints with public IP addresses (such as Amazon S3 and Amazon DynamoDB) that are advertised to AWS` over Border Gateway Protocol (BGP).
+- `Have 2 Direct Connect conn from 2 different network carriers` and attach them to the same Virtual Private Gateway will enable a reliable conn between AWS and on-prem

 ### Security